chef-boneyard/chef-fundamentals/guides/student-exercises/example-cookbook.md

 ## Download fail2ban Cookbook

 Use knife to download the `fail2ban` cookbook from the Chef Community site.
-The downloaded file is a `.tar.gz` that should be extracted into the `cookbook_path` directory.
+The downloaded file is a `.tar.gz` that should be extracted into the `cookbook_path` directory

 ## Explore Cookbook